Skip to main content

 Who: You, the agency web team, in collaboration with Search.gov

-What: For brand new sites: Your index is ready to go, you can proceed with the rest of the site launch steps and go live without any further action from our team.
+What: Your index is ready to go, you can proceed with the rest of the site launch steps and go live without any further action from our team.